Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22/Utils/token-timelock.md

 title: PSP22 Token Timelock
 ---

 This example shows how you can reuse the implementation of [PSP22 Token Timelock](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22/utils/token_timelock) utility for [PSP22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22).
+This contract will lock user's `PSP22` tokens until the time specified, when they can withdraw them.

 ## Step 1: Include dependencies and add imports